lieblb/nanoexam/server/README.md

 ## Uploading exams

 You need an QTI exam for testing.
-Upload via POST on `/v1/exams`.
+You can upload a zip file exported from ILIAS through the Administration UI and then clicking "Upload a new exam".
+Currently only single choice questions are supported.

 ## Setting up postgresql for testing